WAP: Paul Stephen Benjamin

 About Paul Stephen Benjamin

-Paul Stephen Benjamin received his BA from the University of Illinois at Urbana-Champaign and his MFA from Georgia State University.
-Benjamin is a recent receipient of The Museum of Contemporary Art of Georgia Working Artist Project.
-Benjamin will exhibit new works in 2017 at the MOCA GA as a part of the award.
-Benjamin was also recipient of the 2014 Artadia Award.
-In 2016 Benjamin’s new video God Bless America will be on exhibit at Poem 88 through October 29, 2016.
-In 2016 Benjamin also exhibited Black is the Color at the High Museum of Art, Atlanta, GA.
-His work has been on exhibit at the Mayor Office of Cultural Affairs in Atlanta, Georgia.
-Among his awards to date are the MOCA GA WAP, Artadia Award 2014, Winnie B. Chandler Fellowship, Diasporal Rhythms Artists Recognition Award, Hambidge Fellowship, The Atlanta Contemporary Art Center Studio Program and the Forward Arts Emerging Artists Award.
+Paul Stephen Benjamin received his BA from the University of Illinois at Urbana-Champaign and his MFA from The Ernest G. Welch School of Art and Design at Georgia State University.
+Benjamin is a recent recipient of The Museum of Contemporary Art of Georgia Working Artist Project.
+Benjamin will have solo and group exhibitions in 2017 at MOCA GA , The Hyde Park Art Center, The Studio Museum In Harlem and in 2018 at the Telfair Museum’s Jepson Center in Savannah, GA.
+In 2016 Benjamin exhibited Black is the Color at the High Museum of Art, Atlanta, GA and his video installation God Bless America at Poem 88.
+Among his awards to date are the NBAF Visual Artist Award, MOCA GA WAP, Artadia Art Award, Winnie B. Chandler Fellowship, Hambidge Fellowship, The Atlanta Contemporary Art Center Studio Program and the Forward Arts Emerging Artists Award.

 The Working Artist Project

 This round of Working Artist Project was curated by René Morales, Curator, Perez Art Museum, Miami, Florida.